yuan-kuan/yuan-kuan.github.io/index.md

 ## How much?

-Ultimately, most of the pay is calculated on hourly basis.
-For the current opening, you can expect a roughy **RM 50/hour** payout, depends on your speed and accuracy.
+Ultimately, most of the pay is calculated on an hourly basis.
+For the current opening, you can expect a roughy **RM 50/hour** payout, depending on your speed and accuracy.
 As mentioned, the first few payouts will be project based.
 I will estimate the hours required for the task to price each project.
+The heuristic I used in my estimation is how many hours I assumed myself to complete the same project/task, then I multiply by my hourly rate.
+So, in essence, you will be paid for the hours you took off from me.

-The completion of these projects will let us learn about our chemistry, shortcomings, progress speed and the adjusted hourly rate for you.
+Completing these projects will let us learn about our chemistry, shortcomings, progress speed and the adjusted hourly rate for you.

 ## What is the work?

 We are a software house specialising in **frontend development**. **Flutter** is the primary tool of choice, to build mobile applications, web applications, and potentially desktop applications.

-**However, this current opening preferred someone knows how to navigate a ReactJS Web Application**.
-Your primary job will be assisting me in maintaining an existing web app, I think you can guess their tech stack already.
-When you have spare hours for the team, you can join the other projects which would be using Flutter.
+Here are a few recent tasks, that fall under the scope of this job, the team have done:

+- Take over a semi-complete Login and On-boarding feature, with the Controller/State/Flow implemented and unit-tested, and create the View(Flutter Widgets) by listening to these state changes (via Stream).
+- For each step in the Login and On-boarding feature, create the Material Flutter Widget according to the Figma mock-up UI.
+- Without relying on third-party packages, create a custom Widget. e.g. phone number input with country flag, Unique collage of photos, animated carousel indicator, OTP fields, etc.
+- Refactor the codes to become more readable, and create sharable Widgets/Functions after a handful of duplications of codes.
+- Look at the bug report, navigate the codes and fix the bug.

 We will practice most of Effective Dart.
 Strictly follow the discipline of logic vs presentation.
 Stateless first, stateful later.
 Asynchronous is our way of life.
 Always keep our Widget and integration tests populous and up to date.
 Test, test and test.